RazmikMovsisyan/loopin/README.md

 Update the `.gitignore` file to properly ignore `env.py` and remove any sensitive information from the GitHub repository.

 ---

+### Issue Description

+The follow user functionality experiences a slight delay in UI updates despite the backend immediately processing the follower relationship.
+This results in a temporary visual discrepancy where users might not see instant feedback when clicking the follow button.

+### Attempted Solution

+I implemented an optimistic UI update approach that would immediately update the interface before the API request completed.
+However, this led to database integrity errors when users rapidly clicked the follow button multiple times, creating duplicate follower entries that violated the unique constraint between owner and followed users.

+### Current Status

+After consulting with my mentor, we decided to revert to the more stable version that waits for API confirmation before updating the UI.
+This approach avoids database integrity issues but maintains the slight visual delay.
+This known limitation has been documented in the project's README as a known bug.

+**The follow functionality and entire application perform flawlessly in the local development environment, with immediate UI updates and seamless operation.** However, in the deployed production version, occasional unexpected issues such as the follower relationship delay have been observed, despite maintaining identical codebase and configuration settings between environments.

+These deployment-specific inconsistencies appear to be related to external factors in the production infrastructure rather than application code, as the same version functions perfectly locally.
+The issue has been documented as a known limitation in the deployed environment while we continue to investigate potential platform-specific optimizations.

 ## **Code Validation**